TERC: A Transfer Entropy Redundancy Criterion for State Variable Selection in Reinforcement Learning: Approach

 \subsection{A Na\"{i}ve Solution}

-We now introduce a simple method for applying TERC, which we refer to as the na\"{i}ve approach.
-This method involves the simultaneous addition of variables to subset ${\mathcal{X}}_{\Phi}$ if their removal from set ${\mathcal{X}}$ increases the conditional entropy of ${A}$.
+We now describe a simple application of TERC, our previously defined criterion.
+To begin, we instantiate an empty set ${\mathcal{X}}_{\Phi}$.
+We then populate this set via the simultaneous addition of variables if their removal from set ${\mathcal{X}}$ increases the conditional entropy of ${A}$.
 We write this more formally as: